Frequently Asked Questions

 Lost ID Cards

-Current students who have lost their Hofstra ID should obtain a new card by visiting Card Services in the Hofstra Student Center.
+Current students who have lost their Hofstra ID should obtain a new card by Campus Access and Security Systems Office in the Hofstra Student Center.
 There is a fee for lost ID cards and students will need their license to obtain a new one.
 Current students are expected to have their Zucker School of Medicine ID cards on them at all times.

 For more information about insurance, visit the Student Health Insurance Requirements page.
 Information on the current Student Health Insurance Plan (SHIP) offered by Hofstra University can be found here.If you decide to enroll in this plan, please fill out this form.
 For any other questions please contact the Office of Student Affairs.